Inbox Reports

 - Do not use A/B split testing.

-If you are using an ESP, we recommend creating a dedicated list for your Emailable seed list and sending the campaign directly to it.
+If you are using an ESP, we recommend creating a dedicated Emailable seed list and sending the campaign directly to it.

 If you are using an email client like Google Workspace or Office 365, you can send it however you normally would, as long as the full seed list is included.

-Emailable will try to receive your email for up to 24 hours.
+Emailable tries to receive your email for up to 24 hours.
 After that, you’ll need to create and send a new report.